Network /

 The KCD is 800 metres long by 160 metres wide, and sits just 17 metres below the ground.
 At 11 hectares in size, the KCD is capable of stabling up to 77 three-car MRT trains.

 All train movement within the KCD can be controlled centrally from the Depot Control Centre.
-The KCD also provides cleaning and maintenance services for all the trains and systems of the CCL.
+The KCD also provides cleaning and maintenance services for all the trains and systems of the Circle Line.

-The collapse of the Nicoll Highway on 20 April 2004 was caused by the construction of the CCL tunnels near the Merdeka Bridge.
+The collapse of the Nicoll Highway on 20 April 2004 was caused by the construction of the Circle Line tunnels near the Merdeka Bridge.

 A part of the retaining wall failed to handle the stress of holding the tunnel and gave way, which resulted in a 30-metre cave-in of the road above.